Turfjs/turf/CONTRIBUTING.md

 To make a release as a core contributor, you will need:
 - Turf repository write permission
 - Turf npm organization publish permission
-- A local copy of the Turf Github repository (not a fork!).
+- A clean local copy of the Turf Github repository (not a fork!).
 Starting with a fresh clone will ensure it's clean.
+  - Depending on your auth method
     - `git clone git@github.com:Turfjs/turf.git turf-release`
+    - or `git clone https://github.com/Turfjs/turf.git turf-release`
   - `cd turf-release` - start at the top-level of the repo
   - `pnpm install`
+  - `pnpm test` - make sure everything is passing

 - If you choose to clean up an existing copy instead, be very careful:
   - `git remote -v` - verify your remote origin points to `https://github.com/Turfjs/turf.git`